 We believe in Rey because we first meet her on the planet Jakku where she lives as a scavenger who finds scrap metal and machinery from abandoned space ships to trade for not-enough food.
 It is a lonely existence in which she has learnt to become self-sufficient, and how to defend herself.

 Like all great characters, she has worked long and hard to learn her skills.
 She is knowledgeable about spacecraft and how they are put together which has kept her alive all these years.

-When her lonely existence is interrupted, first by a droid, whom she refuses to trade for food, we know that she is a good person.
+When her lonely existence is interrupted by a droid whom she refuses to trade for food when she is hungry, we know that she is a good person.
 And, then when she is called upon in a crisis to fly the Millennium Falcon, we are not surprised that, not only can she fly it, but she can fix it too.
 It is completely plausible and logical that she is a talented pilot.
 She has learnt through many lonely long days of taking apart spaceships for food.
 Han Solo recognises her talent and offers her a job.

 However, Rey has her own ideas about what she needs and follows the heroine’s quest of answering the call, transcending her circumstances, and creating new ones for herself whilst becoming happy (or at least happier) in the process of self-actualisation, which has only just begun.

 At the end of the film, we know that Rey is a brave woman with still as yet untapped skills and powers, who does the right thing.
 But, she is still a mystery to us.
 There is still a lot more for her to discover about herself and for us to vicariously experience as she does.